micahvandegrift/micahvandegrift.github.io/CV.md

 https://micahvandegrift.wordpress.com/2013/08/15/ahagate-in-retrospect/

 DIY Library Culture and the Academy.
-Ford, E., Leeder, K., Dorney, E., & Vandegrift, M. Accepted presentation for the *Association of College and Research Libraries*, Indianapolis.
-In the Library with the Lead Pipe. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/
+Ford, E., Leeder, K., Dorney, E., & **Vandegrift, M.** Panel presented at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*. http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/

 The Digital Public Library of America: Details, the Librarian Response